SiEPIC/SiEPIC-Tools/README.md

 [![Contributors!](https://contrib.rocks/image?repo=SiEPIC/SiEPIC-Tools)](https://github.com/SiEPIC/SiEPIC-Tools/graphs/contributors)

-You can download the latest development version (master) of the PDK: <a href="https://github.com/siepic/SiEPIC-Tools/archive/master.zip">Zip file download of the PDK</a>
+You can download the latest development version (main) of the PDK: <a href="https://github.com/siepic/SiEPIC-Tools/archive/main.zip">Zip file download of the PDK</a>

 It is posted on GitHub for 1) revision control, 2) so that others can contribute to it, find bugs, 3) easy download of the latest version.